Resetting-induced instability in queues fed by a search process in an interval: Introduction

-It is well understood that resetting can expedite the search process and optimize the MFPT as a function of the resetting rate \cite{evans_diffusion_2011}.
-This fact is particularly relevant for search processes in unbounded domains whose behavior is null recurrent, as is the case for diffusion processes in unbounded domains \cite{evans_diffusion_2011-1, evans_diffusion_2014}.
-However, scenarios in which the process is intrinsically positive recurrent, and the MFPT is finite without the need for resetting, require further analysis to determine when resetting expedites the search process \cite{christou_diffusion_2015, pal_landau-like_2019, pal_inspection_2022, mendez_nonstandard_2022}.
-The particular scenario of a diffusing particle in a 1D interval with two absorbing boundaries has been thoroughly explored in Ref.~\cite{pal_first_2019}.
-Said work introduces a threshold subregion of the interval $[0,L]$ defined as $\mathcal{D}:=(0,x_{0-})\cup(x_{0+},L)$ where $x_{0\pm}=(5\pm\sqrt{5})/10$, such that if $x_{r}\in\mathcal{D}$ resetting is capable of expediting the search process and if $x_{r}\notin\mathcal{D}$ resetting will always increase the unconditional MFPT.
+The particular scenario of a diffusing particle in a 1D interval with two absorbing boundaries has been thoroughly explored in Refs.~\cite{pal_first_2019,villarroel_double_2022}.
+Ref.~\cite{pal_first_2019} introduces a threshold subregion of the interval $[0,L]$ defined as $\mathcal{D}:=(0,x_{0-})\cup(x_{0+},L)$ where $x_{0\pm}=(5\pm\sqrt{5})/10$, such that if $x_{r}\in\mathcal{D}$ resetting is capable of expediting the search process and if $x_{r}\notin\mathcal{D}$ resetting will always increase the unconditional MFPT.
 In the searcher-centric approach, this acceleration of the search process is usually interpreted as beneficial.
 However, in the target-centric approach, expediting the search process and reducing the MFPT can push the number of resources in the target out of equilibrium, break convergence to a steady state, and shift the process dynamics toward unbounded growth.

 The main goal of this paper is to explore how stochastic resetting affects convergence to the steady-state distribution of the number of resources in a $G/M/c$ queueing system arising from a search-and-capture process driven by a diffusing particle in a 1D bounded interval.
 To do so, we combine results for the threshold subset of initial positions allowing expediting of the search process by the introduction of stochastic resetting, $\mathcal{D}$, from Ref.~\cite{pal_first_2019} and results for the threshold convergence-inducing starting position, $x_{0}^{*}$, from Ref.~\cite{giral-barajas_stochastic_2025} to derive new regions of convergence in the parameter space.